Hey Kids (Start Here)

 Raleigh nods.

-“I think that, perhaps, he could be,” the other man adds.
-“Given time and a place to stand.”
+“I think perhaps he could be,” the other man adds, “given time and a place to stand.”

-Dr. Gottlieb turns to look at him, his expression faintly rueful.
+Dr. Gottlieb’s expression turns faintly rueful.
 “Let’s go inside.
 I detest this view.”

-His phone buzzes.
-He pulls it out of his pocket and finds that Mako has messaged him from a room away.
+Raleigh’s phone buzzes.
+He pulls it out to find that Mako has messaged him from a room away.

 ::Come play Portal, we have cake!::